mrautio/emv-card-simulator/README.md

 # emv-card-simulator

-JavaCard implementation of an EMV card for payment terminal functional and security testing.
+JavaCard implementation of an EMV card for payment terminal functional and security testing / fuzzing.

 If you need a payment terminal simulator for testing, try [emvpt](https://github.com/mrautio/emvpt) project.